Vitrimers: Background and significance

 Thermoplastics are made of covalent bond molecule chains, which are held together by weak interactions (e.g., van der Waals forces).
-The weak intermolecular interactions lead to easy processing by melting (or in some cases also from solution), but also make the polymer susceptible to solvents creep under constant load.
+The weak intermolecular interactions lead to easy processing by melting (or in some cases also from solution), but also make the polymer susceptible to solvent degradation and to creep under constant load.
 Thermoplastics can be deformed reversibly above their glass-transition temperature or their crystalline melting point and be processed by extrusion, injection molding, and welding.

 Thermosets, on the other hand, are made of molecular chains which are interconnected by covalent bonds to form a stable network.
 Thus, they have outstanding mechanical properties and thermal and chemical resistance.
 They are an indispensable part of structural components in automotive and aircraft industries.
 Due to their irreversible linking by covalent bonds, molding is not possible once the polymerization is completed.
 Therefore, they must be polymerized in the desired shape, which is time-consuming, restricts the shape and is responsible for their high price.

 Given this, if the chains can be held together with reversible, strong covalent bonds, the resultant polymer would have the advantages of both thermoplastics and thermosets, including high processability, repairability, and performance.
 Vitrimers combine the desirable properties of both classes: they have the mechanical and thermal properties of thermosets and can be also molded under the influence of heat.
 Vitrimers can be welded like silicon glasses or metals.
 Welding by simple heating allows the creation of complex objects.
 Vitrimers could thus be a new and promising class of materials with many uses.

 The term vitrimer was created by the French researcher Ludwik Leibler, head of laboratory at CNRS, France's national research institute.
 In 2011, Leibler and co-workers developed silica-like networks using the well-established transesterification reaction of epoxy and fatty dicarboxylic or tricarboxylic acids.
 The synthesized networks have both hydroxyl and ester groups, which undergo exchange reactions (transesterifications) at high temperatures, resulting in the ability of stress relaxation and malleability of the material.
 On the other hand, the exchange reactions are suppressed to a great extent when the networks are cooled down, leading to a behavior like a soft solid.
 This whole process is based only on exchange reactions, which is the main difference from that of thermoplastics.